epfml/getting-started-lauzhack/README.md

 You can also see a pictorial description [here](https://wiki.rcp.epfl.ch/en/home/CaaS/how-to-vscode).

 # Extra details on usage of the cluster
-This is more info on the cluster, the scripts, and the setup.
+This is more info on the GPU cluster, the scripts, and the setup.
 You do not need to read this (unless you're interested in the details or want to go beyond the interactive workflow above).
 It is a copy of our internal documentation.

 ## Using the python script to launch jobs
 The python script `csub.py` is a wrapper around the run:ai CLI that makes it easier to launch jobs.
 It is meant to be used for both interactive jobs (e.g. notebooks) and training jobs.